wbradbury1/momentum-factor-equity-strategy/README.md

-# Momentum Factor Equity Strategy
+# Momentum Factor Equity Strategy with Backtest

 This project implements and backtests a **cross-sectional 12–1 momentum factor strategy** on the S&P 500.
 The strategy forms monthly long/short portfolios by ranking stocks on their past 12-month returns (excluding the most recent month).